Promoting Diversity

 Over 3 300 people from underprivileged neighbourhoods recruited every year

-Casino Group is the first retailer to have received both the Diversity and Professional Equality awards.
-Obtaining these awards requires the implementation of resolute actions at all levels within the company.
+Casino Group is the first retailer to have received both the Diversity and Gender Equality Labels.
+Being awarded such labels requires the implementation of active measures at all levels within the company.

-The Diversity Award obtained in 2009 and renewed
+The Diversity Label obtained in 2009 and renewed

-The Professional Equality Award between women and men obtained in 2013 and renewed in 2019
+The Gender Equality Label between women and men obtained in 2013 and renewed in 2019 and 2023

 Awarded by a joint commission and steered by the Ministry of Women’s Rights in partnership with AFNOR, it highlights the company’s commitment towards Equality between women and men.